Pope Paul VI: Roman Curia

-His organisational skills led him to a career in the Roman Curia, the papal civil service.
+Montini's organisational skills led him to a career in the Roman Curia, the papal civil service.
 On 19 October 1925, he was appointed a papal chamberlain in the rank of Supernumerary Privy Chamberlain of His Holiness.
 In 1931, Cardinal Eugenio Pacelli appointed him to teach history at the Pontifical Academy for Diplomats; he was promoted to Domestic Prelate of His Holiness on 8 July of the same year.
 On 24 September 1936, he was appointed a Referendary Prelate of the Supreme Tribunal of the Apostolic Signatura.

 On 16 December 1937, after his mentor Giuseppe Pizzardo was named a cardinal and was succeeded by Domenico Tardini, Montini was named Substitute for Ordinary Affairs under Cardinal Pacelli, the Secretary of State.
 His immediate supervisor was Domenico Tardini, with whom he got along well.
 He was further appointed Consultor of the Supreme Sacred Congregation of the Holy Office and of the Sacred Consistorial Congregation on 24 December, and was promoted to Protonotary apostolic (ad instar participantium), the most senior class of papal prelate, on 10 May 1938.

 Pacelli became Pope Pius XII in 1939 and confirmed Montini's appointment as Substitute under the new Cardinal Secretary of State Luigi Maglione.
 In that role, roughly that of a chief of staff, he met the Pope every morning until 1954 and developed a rather close relationship with him.
 Of his service to two popes he wrote:

 It is true, my service to the Pope was not limited to the political or extraordinary affairs according to Vatican language.
 The goodness of Pope Pius XII opened to me the opportunity to look into the thoughts, even into the soul of this great pontiff.
 I could quote many details how Pius XII, always using measured and moderate speech, was hiding, nay revealing a noble position of great strength and fearless courage.

 When war broke out, Maglione, Tardini, and Montini were the principal figures in the Secretariat of State of the Holy See.
 Montini dispatched "ordinary affairs" in the morning, while in the afternoon he moved informally to the third floor Office of the Private Secretary of the Pontiff, serving in place of a personal secretary.
 During the war years, he replied to thousands of letters from all parts of the world with understanding and prayer, and arranging for help when possible.

 At the request of the Pope, Montini created an information office regarding prisoners of war and refugees, which from 1939 to 1947 received almost ten million requests for information about missing persons and produced over eleven million replies.
 Montini was several times attacked by Benito Mussolini's government for meddling in politics, but the Holy See consistently defended him.
 When Maglione died in 1944, Pius XII appointed Tardini and Montini as joint heads of the Secretariat, each a Pro-Secretary of State.
 Montini described Pius XII with a filial admiration: